mvmaseres/starwars-cards/README.md

 # StarWars -   Guessing Game
 ##  Description
 Welcome to our StarWars card game, where players can dive into the exciting Star Wars universe and test their knowledge.
-The game offers several guessing options, allowing users to choose from StarWars characters, planets, movies, races and even starships.
+The game offers several guessing options, allowing users to choose from StarWars characters, planets, movies, species and even starships.

 ## Features
 The game features three difficulty modes: